-A Comparision between the two Florida Theme Park Resorts
+A Comparison between the two Florida Theme Park Resorts

-This article will help you understand the similarities and differences between Disney World and Universal Orlando, to help you better plan your next vacation.
-While Disney has been the go-to Theme Park for many families for decades, Universal has made great strides in recent years.
+This article will help you understand the similarities and differences between Disney World and Universal Orlando so you’ll be able to better plan your next vacation.
+While Disney has been the go-to family theme park for decades, Universal has made great strides in recent years.
 They’re both fantastic vacation destinations!

 Walt Disney World and Universal Orlando Resort are similar in many ways.
 First and foremost, they’re both world-class theme park resorts that attract guests from all over the world.
 Secondly, both resorts are located just miles from one another in the greater Orlando Florida area.
 Furthermore, they each have a wide array of rides and attractions that appeal to any age group and sensibility.
 But there are also some major differences.
 So how do they differ?
 And which of these Florida theme park resorts is better?
 We will answer those questions and more below in our Universal Orlando vs Disney World comparison.

 How are Universal Orlando Resort and Walt Disney Resort Similar?